Skip to main content

 npx convex dev

-Each component has its own API.
-Check out each component's README file for more details on its usage.
+Each instance of a component has its API listed under the components object by its name.
+Some components wrap this API with classes or functions.
+Check out each component's documentation for more details on its usage.

 Though components may expose higher level TypeScript APIs, under the hood they are called via normal Convex functions over the component sandbox boundary.